dpereda/lumdb/README.md

-This is my learning of react , https://www.leveluptutorials.com/tutorials/react-16-for-everyone/state-inline-conditionals-and-basic-events
+This is my learning of react
+Episode 6 done